Skip to content

 " :TSInstallInfo - Show treesitter information.

-If you prefer a simpler setup without all the features provided by plugins, you can add the configurations below to your init.vim file.
-These adjustments tweak Vim's default settings without changing its core functionality, offering a more streamlined experience while preserving Vim's essential behavior.
+These configurations are designed for users who prefer a more straightforward setup without the features provided by plugins.
+They tweak Neovim's default settings without changing its core functionality, offering a more streamlined experience while preserving Vim's essential behavior.

 init.vim